Best Prepper Foods To Stockpile For A Future Disaster

 Many prepper foods are naturally preserved not by chemical preservatives but by their packaged moisture levels.

-Remember that microorganisms cannot grow without water.
-Stored in a dry container inside mylar bags, dried beans, and rice will last for decades.
+Stored in a dry container inside Mylar bags, dried beans and rice will last for decades.

-Furthermore, they are easy to prepare.
+Furthermore, they’re easy to prepare.

 Boil them in water until soft, and add a little salt or other dry seasonings.
-They even taste pretty good, especially when hungry.

 Another great source of fat, protein, and carbs is peanut butter.